Koo Chen-fu

 Koo Chen-fu (辜振甫 (Gū Zhènfǔ, Ku Chen-fu, Ko͘ Chín-hú), 6 January 1917 – 3 January 2005), also known as C.F.
-Koo, was a Taiwanese businessman and diplomat.
+Koo, was a Taiwanese businessman, diplomat, and film producer.
 He led the Koos Group of companies from 1940 until his death.
-As a chairman of the Straits Exchange Foundation (SEF), Koo arranged the first direct talks between Taiwan and mainland China since 1949 and served as Taiwan's negotiator in both the 1993 and 1998 Wang-Koo summit.
+As a chairman of the Straits Exchange Foundation (SEF), Koo arranged the first direct talks between Taiwan and the People’s Republic of China since 1949 and served as Taiwan's negotiator in both the 1993 and 1998 Wang-Koo summit.

 He was also a film producer and produced a number of Taiwanese films between 1973 and 1982, such as Love, Love, Love (1974), Eight Hundred Heroes (1975), Heroes of the Eastern Skies (1977), The Coldest Winter in Peking (1981), and Attack Force Z (1982).

-Early life
+Early life and education

-Born in northern Taiwan into a wealthy family headed by his father Koo Hsien-jung, Koo attended Taihoku Imperial University (now National Taiwan University).
-He inherited a substantial fortune and a business upon his father's death in 1937.
-Koo graduated in 1940 and pursued a graduate degree in Japan.
+Born in northern Taiwan into a wealthy business family headed by his father Koo Hsien-jung.
+Koo attended Taihoku Imperial University (now National Taiwan University).
+He inherited a substantial fortune upon his father’s death in 1937.
+Koo graduated in 1940 with a Bachelor of Laws (LL.B.) and pursued a graduate degree in Japan at Tokyo Imperial University.